David Marcolla, MBA/C-RETS, ABR, SRS, SRES

 In 2015, Ms. Bozentka co-chaired the committee charged with creating the program book for the Philadelphia Academy of Music’s 158th Anniversary Concert and Ball.

 Ms. Bozentka has also served on the Board of Directors for St. Aloysius Academy for Boys, chairing its gala as well as chairing The Haverford School’s Gala.
 She has sat on various committees for Episcopal Academy and Notre Dame Academy in addition to her alma mater, Ursuline Academy.

 Ms. Bozentka continued to serve her community and run a business despite being diagnosed with Inflammatory Breast Cancer in 2012.
 For the past five years, she has guided and provided support to women going through a diagnosis via Living Beyond Breast Cancer’s Breast Cancer Helpline.

 Ms. Bozentka holds a BFA from the University of Rome and a BA in Art History from Rosemont College.

 She has been married for 32 years and enjoys traveling, raising her three children as well as her dogs and chickens.

-Since 2004, Lori has served as in-house counsel in the Greater Philadelphia area focusing on securities law and corporate finance in both publicly held and private-equity owned technology services companies.
-In her role, Lori advises executive management on securities issues, capital structure and corporate disclosures.
-She previously served as Chief of Staff and Chief Law Clerk for a Pennsylvania Supreme Court Justice.
+Since 2004, Lori has served as in-house counsel in the Greater Philadelphia area focusing on securities law and corporate finance in both publicly held and private equity owned technology companies and, most recently a global insurer.
+In her prior role, Lori advised executive management on securities issues, capital structure and corporate disclosures.
+She currently focuses on international governance.
+Lori previously served as Chief of Staff and Chief Law Clerk for a Pennsylvania Supreme Court Justice.
 Lori was elected to the Board in December 2017 and resides in the suburbs of Philadelphia.

 Chandra Kota, PhD